Recoil77/OpenAI_Amazon/README.md

 ## Project Overview

-Amazonia DeepScan is a modular research platform for discovering and analyzing historical settlements, events, and artifacts in the Amazon basin.
+Amazonia DeepSearch is a modular research platform for discovering and analyzing historical settlements, events, and artifacts in the Amazon basin.
 It combines OCR, LLM-based text cleaning, translation, semantic chunking, entity extraction, vector search, and multi-step reasoning in a fully transparent and reproducible pipeline.
 Designed for historians, archaeologists, and data scientists, it allows automated exploration of large-scale archival data to surface evidence and generate new research leads.

 ---